Thermometry of simulated Bose--Einstein condensates using machine learning: Results and discussion

 Figure \ref{fig:ch5_analysis_validation_A} shows the training and validation cost metrics for the models that extract 12, 24 and 48 features in the convolutional layers over a range of batch sizes.
 The absence of divergence between the training and validation cost metrics is often used as a heuristic to assess whether overfitting is occurring; in this case, it provides no such indication.
 Note that this figure alone is insufficient to ascertain the accuracy of the models.
 We observe no appreciable divergence in the training or validation cost metrics for all models (with fewer or more features) --- all models approached final costs of the order of $10^{-1}$, despite their \emph{accuracy\/} varying significantly.

-We define `accuracy within 5\%' as the proportion of samples with predictions within 5\% of their true values --- that is, the values which we set as input parameters to the stochastic evolution.
-Figure \ref{fig:ch5_analysis_predictions} illustrates the predictive accuracy, using this metric, for models with 12, 24, and 48 convolutional features, across batch sizes $\beta={16, 32, 64}$ and $128$.
+We define `accuracy within 5\%' as the proportion of samples with predictions within 5\% of their true values --- that is, the values which we set as input parameters to the stochastic evolution. {Using this metric, figure} \ref{fig:ch5_analysis_predictions} illustrates the predictive accuracy {on the test dataset {held back for this purpose}}, for models with 12, 24, and 48 convolutional features, across batch sizes $\beta={16, 32, 64}$ and $128$.
 We see that the standard deviation of absolute errors decreases with decreasing batch size, indicating more accurate predictions of both chemical potential and temperature.
 Smaller batch sizes generally improve generalisation \cite{keskar} by introducing more stochasticity into the optimisation process, helping the model escape shallow local minima and find solutions that generalise better to unseen data, and this is what we appear to be observing here.

-We therefore conclude that reducing the number of features extracted in the convolutional layers to 6, 12, and 24 has minimal impact on predicting the chemical potential [depending on the batch size, the accuracy within 5\% remains between 0.98 ($\beta=$ 128) and 1.00 ($\beta=$ 16)] but significantly reduces accuracy for temperature predictions (ranging from 0.73 ($\beta=$ 128) to 0.92 ($\beta=$ 16)).
-The models with 12, 24, and 48 features have an accuracy within 5\% of between 0.99 ($\beta=$ 128) to 1.00 ($\beta=$ 16) for the chemical potential and between 0.88 ($\beta=$ 128) and 0.96 ($\beta=$ 16) for the temperature.
-Comparing to this model, increasing the features to 16, 32, and 64 does not improve predictions for either variable, as accuracy within 5\% remains stable to two decimal places.
+As summarised in Table \ref{tab:accuracy_all_models}, reducing the convolutional feature set to 6, 12, and 24 features has negligible effect on chemical-potential estimation but degrades temperature prediction, whereas the 12, 24, and 48 feature configuration gives the best balance of speed and accuracy.
+Models with 16, 32, and 64 features produced no measurable improvement over the model with 12, 24, and 48 features ---accuracies unchanged to two decimal places.
 We have found that the model that extracts 12, 24, and 48 features, with a batch size of 16, offers a good balance between speed and accuracy.
 All analyses from this point on use this model.

 We briefly note that column-integrated 3D atomic densities may also be used in our model with similar accuracy to the quasi-2D condensates.
 Given a three dimensional atomic density profile, $|\Phi(x,y,z)|^2$, the column-integrated density (assuming the imaging is in the $z$-direction) is